thatbudakguy/qg/adventures/trouble-in-paradise.md

 + Ches 13<br/>day
 + Cult forces assemble
-+ After being contacted by Sandesyl, Severin Silrajin authorizes the assembly of an army to retake the Hoard of Tiamat from Evereska.
-Preparing for the Mythal's defenses to be lowered, Severin orders the _Draakhorn_ to be sounded, and commands Varram the White to lead a detachment of dragons who assemble at the Well of Dragons to Evereska to retake the Hoard.
++ After being contacted by Sandesyl, Severin Silrajin authorizes the assembly of an army to retake the Hoard of Tiamat and the Black Dragon Mask from the wreck of Skyreach.
+Preparing for the Mythal's defenses to be lowered, Severin orders the _Draakhorn_ to be sounded, and commands Varram the White to lead a detachment of dragons who assemble at the Well of Dragons to Evereska.

 + Ches 15<br/>night
 + Cult attacks